fairy-stockfish/variant-nnue-pytorch/docs/nnue.md

           float*         shared_output_slice = shared_output                    + slice_offset;

     // When we were using the pytorch's sparse matrices we needed to put 2 indices per value,
     // they were the position index and the feature index.
-Now we're exploting
+Now we're exploiting
     // our first assumption - we have a dense matrix of shape [batch_size, max_active_features],
     // and we only store one index per feature, the position index is known. const int32_t* const feature_index_row   = feature_indices + block_idx * max_active_features;